Citizens of the United States have celebrated Independence Day and Presidents' Day

 became "Citizenship Day" and moved to September 17.

-Louisville, Kentucky was the first city in the United States to celebrate Citizenship Day on September 17, 1952.
+Louisville, Ohio was the first city in the United States to celebrate Citizenship Day on September 17, 1952.

 Louise Leigh and Constitution Day

 Another important figure in the creation of Constitution Day is Louise Leigh.
 Leigh, after

 taking a course in Constitutional History with the National Center for Constitutional